vishwa-labs/vishwa-ml-sdk/SECURITY.md

 # Security Policy

-xpuls.ai is looking forward to working with security researchers across the world to keep xpuls-mlmonitor-python along with other products  and our users safe.
+xpxuls.ai is looking forward to working with security researchers across the world to keep xpuls-ml-sdk along with other products and our users safe.
 If you have found an issue in our systems/applications, please reach out to us.

 ## Supported Versions
 We always recommend using the latest version of xpuls.ai to ensure you get all security updates